tamunoWoks/drivers_assessment/README.md

     **= Must not cross the path of an approaching vehicle unless it is safe.**
 ---
 34. A **"Weave Zone"** is best described as:
-    **= A place on a highway where the entrance and exit lanes are close together, and vehicles that are slowing to exit the highway must drive between vehcles that are acclerating to enter the highway.**
+    **= A place on a highway where the entrance and exit lanes are close together, and vehicles that are slowing to exit the highway must drive between vehicles that are acclerating to enter the highway.**
 ---
 35. A road test will be refused by a driver examiner if:
     **= The vehicle is not mechanically safe.**